-- Who are the people who already share in ministries in our context? - How is it working?
+- Who are already the 'go to' people operating in our context? (see Focal Ministry description on the front)

+- How is it working?

-- What can we learn from that? - What else might be possible?
+- What can we learn from that?

 Dwelling in the Word - a guide

 Dwelling in the Word is a simple but profound way of listening to God and one another through Scripture.
 It allows everyone to have a chance to speak about what they notice in a Bible passage.
 Making this part of your practice as a church or group can help you listen more attentively to one another and give confidence that God speaks to everyone.
 See over for a prayer and passage that we are using Dwelling in the Word across the diocese in 2022 as one option.